Generative Engine Optimization is how brands earn citations in AI answers

 Generative Engine Optimization (GEO) is the practice of structuring and producing digital content — text, data, citations, structured markup — to maximize the probability of being discovered, retrieved and cited as a source by generative AI engines (ChatGPT, Claude, Perplexity, Gemini, Google AI Overviews) in the answers they synthesize for user queries.

 The discipline was formally introduced in November 2023 in the canonical academic paper "GEO: Generative Engine Optimization" by Aggarwal, Murahari, Rajpurohit, Kalyan, Narasimhan and Deshpande (Princeton, Georgia Tech, Allen Institute for AI, IIT Delhi), accepted to KDD 2024.
-That paper did three things at once: it named the discipline, formalized three metrics still used today (impression score, citation recall, citation precision), and ran the first controlled experiment — 6 content strategies × 10 generative engines × 10,000 queries — whose findings underpin practically all commercial GEO literature since.
+That paper did three things at once: it named the discipline, defined two visibility metrics (Position-Adjusted Word Count and Subjective Impression), and ran the first controlled experiment — 9 GEO methods evaluated against a benchmark of 10,000 queries — whose findings underpin practically all commercial GEO literature since.

 Aggarwal et al. · GEO: Generative Engine Optimization · KDD 2024